berryamin/Python/Python-3/Doc/library/datetime.rst

 :class:`datetime` Objects
 -------------------------

-A :class:`datetime` object is a single object containing all the information from a :class:`date` object and a :class:`time` object.
-Like a :class:`date` object, :class:`datetime` assumes the current Gregorian calendar extended in both directions; like a time object, :class:`datetime` assumes there are exactly 3600\*24 seconds in every day.
+A :class:`.datetime` object is a single object containing all the information from a :class:`date` object and a :class:`.time` object.
+Like a :class:`date` object, :class:`.datetime` assumes the current Gregorian calendar extended in both directions; like a time object, :class:`.datetime` assumes there are exactly 3600\*24 seconds in every day.

 Constructor: